-Kent Creative (Kent Creative Arts Community Interest Company) is a not-for-profit organisation based in Faversham, Kent, UK.
+Kent Creative (Kent Creative Arts CIC) is an independent cultural organisation based in Faversham, Kent, UK.

 Our Vision is of a society that values creativity, arts and culture and actively enables and celebrates their contribution to our well-being and economy.